Outage Probability and Cell Coverage

 Outage probability is a critical metric in wireless communication systems, representing the likelihood that the received signal power at a certain distance falls below a specified threshold, making the communication link unreliable.
 In practical terms, it quantifies the probability that a user will experience poor connectivity or dropped calls.

-Formally, outage can be expressed as a probability event:
+Formally, outage can be expressed as:

-Pout=P(SINR<β), P_{out} = P(\text{SINR} < \beta),
+Pout=P(SNR<β), P_{out} = P(\text{SNR} < \beta),

 where β\beta is the minimum SINR required for acceptable quality of service.